templexxx/reedsolomon/README.md

 # Reed-Solomon

+## WARNING

+It's not the fastest version here, if you want to get the fastest one, please send me email (I'm sorry for that, I wouldn't do this if I didn't have to):

+temple3x@gmail.com

-Reed-Solomon Erasure Code engine in pure Go.
+## Reed-Solomon Erasure Code engine in pure Go.

 more than 5GB/s per physics core, almost as fast as Intel ISA-L